Use Jetpack Compose low-code solution

 There are several ways to tag Pages and Features in Jetpack Compose.

 If you can't tag certain Features, refer to Current limitations with modal components and Current limitations with dynamic components, and verify that the element you're tagging is clickable.
+You can also try adding the pendoTag modifier to the element to help Pendo recognize it.

 If you're still unable to tag a Page or Feature, contact Pendo Support.